 - Respighi, The Pines of Rome- depicts pine trees in different parts of Rome during different times of day

-- Here are some websites to explore instruments of the orchestra (PreK+): New York Philharmonic, Arts Alive, and the San Francisco Symphony.
+- Here are some websites to explore instruments of the orchestra (PreK+): New York Philharmonic and Arts Alive.

 - Here are some Musical Instrument Curriculum Cards to print and laminate